mbbrigitte/Quantile_Regression/README.md

 Read in 2 NetCDF files with lon, lat, time.

-Perform quantile regression over time at each lon x lat location and calculate 0.9-significance level with 200 bootstrapps (significance was not used in Mueller and Seneviratne, 2012)
+Perform quantile regression over time at each lon x lat location and calculate 0.9-significance level with 200 bootstrapps

 Figures showing slope of regression lines (left two maps, for Texas in the middle)
 <p align="center">